mehedihassanarman/Power-Distribution-Controller-for-Load-Areas/README.md

 The Load Area Controller is built using a dual microcontroller system based on the AT89C52.
 Each load area is divided into multiple nodes—for example, Load Area 1 (600 MW) is divided into 8 nodes of 75 MW each.
 The system works as follows:

 ### Communication and Data Reception
 The first microcontroller receives power allocation data from the central operating software via a communication channel.
-Various communication technologies such as wireless mesh networks, power-line communication (PLC) and fiber-optic systems are simulated as part of the system design to ensure flexibility for real-world application.
+While no communication protocol was implemented, the design considered the potential use of SCADA, wireless mesh networks, PLC and fiber-optic systems for future real-world integration.

 ### Dynamic Load Switching
 Based on the available power, the first microcontroller activates or deactivates specific nodes.
 For instance, if only 282 MW is available, the system automatically powers 3 out of the 8 nodes and disconnects the remaining 5 to match the supply with demand precisely.